Ellivers/wt-docs/docs/making-a-plugin/hooks.md

 #### `process_start/common/start`
 This hook is called when the process is about to be started through the common starting system.

-#### `process_start/shapes/processes`
-This hook is called when the processes for the Shape Generation Tool are set up.<br></br>
-Here, you can call the appropriate function if you have to a custom shape to set up.

 #### `process_start/from_queue`
 This hook is called when a process start is continued after being queued.<br></br>
 If you have a custom starting system, you can continue it from here.